TheChymera/chymeric_tutorials/source/_posts/2013-10-02-neurogentoo.markdown

   1. Navigate to your repository and run ```git remote add chymera https://github.com/TheChymera/sci.git```.
   2. Run ```git pull chymera neurogentoo```.

-# NeuroGentoo!
+## NeuroGentoo!

-Now that you read, understood, and followed the instructions above - **How-To: NeuroGentoo** boils down to the following:
+Now that you have read, understood, and followed the instructions above - **How-To: NeuroGentoo** boils down to the following:

 ### Emerge!